Dering Harbor

 The Village Today:

 The tiny Village continues to govern itself with its own Mayor, Village Clerk and Board of Trustees.
 It has tended more and more to rely on the Town of Shelter Island and outside contractors to provide residents with the customary municipal services.
 Consequently, the Village no longer has its own post office, chapel. police, fire engine or electric power plant.
-It does retain its own water tank, twice weekly trash collection (the rest of Shelter Island uses the Town Recycling Center for its trash and recyclables collection) and hosts an annual cocktail party. (from League of Women Voters of Shelter Island).
+It does retain its own water tank.